-There are also plenty of other gems to find, from pubs overlooking the river to Angie’s Little Food Shop, where professional chef Angie Steele uses her eight years of working with Gordon Ramsay to create delicious breakfast and lunch platters packed full of pastries and sweet treats and meat and fish options, including mouth-watering honey and lemon roasted chicken.
+There are also plenty of other gems to find, from pubs overlooking the river to Angie’s, where professional chef Angie Steele uses her eight years of working with Gordon Ramsay to create delicious breakfast and lunch platters packed full of pastries and sweet treats and meat and fish options, including mouth-watering honey and lemon roasted chicken.

 Things to Do in Chiswick

 There is no shortage of things to do in Chiswick and plenty of parks and green spaces to roam in this countryside paradise.